top of page

 • Mar 7

-• 2 min read
+• 3 min read

 While we may no longer rely on horse-drawn wagons or hastily built levees, the lessons from 1918 remain relevant today.
 Here’s how you can prepare for potential flooding in the modern era:

 Prepare for Wyoming’s unpredictable weather by joining our upcoming Baofeng Breakthrough: Radio Readiness Workshop on March 15, 2025.
 Learn how to stay connected and informed during emergencies.
+Together, we can ensure that we are ready for whatever challenges the future may bring.

 Comments